- ホーム

 30 Embracing the future of the policy sciences: big data in pedagogy and practice 408

-Ola El-Taliawi, Nihit Goyal and Michael Howlett
+Ola G. El-Taliawi, Nihit Goyal and Michael Howlett

 PART III MATCHING POLICY ADVICE SUPPLY AND DEMAND

-Section III.1 Policy Brokers
+Section III.1 Policy brokers

 31 Interactions between governments and information suppliers: beyond the two communities metaphor 428